 Renting a Car

 Rental rates vary depending on the car size and length of time of the rental.
-Budget, Hertz, Enterprise, Dollar and Avis have online reservation systems with locations at Logan Airport and many offices around Boston.
-With locations in Framingham and Milford, Any Rate offers daily or long term rentals and does not charge a surcharge if you are over 21 years of age.
+Many companies like Budget, Hertz, Enterprise, Dollar and Avis have online reservation systems with locations at Logan Airport or offices around Boston.

 Zipcar is a car-sharing program, an alternative to ownership that gives you wheels when you want them.
 Cars are self-service and on-demand.
 Babson College students, faculty, and staff can join Zipcar and have access to cars parked conveniently on campus to drive wherever you want, whenever you want.

 - Open to 18+ students (international drivers welcome)